SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

 Synchronise station key files with current inventory pool.
-This command merges all XML files in the inventory pool (or the given files) and checks if a corresponding station key file in :file:`etc/key` exists.
-If not an empty station key file is created.
+This command merges all XML files in the inventory pool (or the given files) and checks if a corresponding station key file in :file:`$SEISCOMP_ROOT/etc/key` exists.
+If not, an empty station key file is created.
 If a station key file without a corresponding station in the merged inventory is found, it is deleted.

 .. _scinv_ls: